 - Remove as many skins as possible by rubbing them with paper towels.
 (Skins can also be "pinched" off by squeezing a chickpea between forefinger and thumb.)
 Dry the chickpeas on a towel and transfer to a rimmed, parchment-lined baking sheet.

-- Dry the chickpeas in the oven for 30 minutes.
+- Dry roast the chickpeas in the oven for 30 minutes.

 - Return to oven and bake for an additional 30 minutes.
 (If you think of it, give the pan a shake at 15 minutes to "turn" the chickpeas.)